BRAILES St George 6, 29-0-19 in C

 The third bell, a recast of a Matthew Bagley bell that was cast in Chipping Norton in 1752, has a medallion depicting St George and the Dragon cast into it.
 The old tenor was probably cast in the early 15th century in London by John Bird.
 It had been long cracked prior to recasting.
 The fourth is a recast of a 1671 bell by Richard Keene of Woodstock.
 At the 1877 restoration the bells were rehung in a new oak frame with new fittings by Hooper and Stokes of Woodbury, Devon at a cost of £200.
 This work was never very satisfactory and the bells were again rehung in 1894, with new fittings, by Frederick White of Appleton.

-Even though the bells were again rehung, by Taylors in a two-tier frame lower in the tower in 1957, and that this frame was further strengthened in 1993 these bells are not the easiest to ring, (note the weight of the treble!) and outing organisers should avoid bringing relative learners here.
+Even though the bells were again rehung, (by Taylors in a two-tier frame lower in the tower in 1957- the fourth bell above the others), and also that this frame was further strengthened in 1993, these bells are not the easiest to ring, (note the weight of the treble).
+Outing organisers should therefore avoid bringing relatively new learners here.

 Bells 1, 2, 5 & 6 are "listed".
 All the bells have had their canons removed.